Tangle Tower: Design

 Characters were designed by Adam Vian and Catherine Unger, with Adam drawing finished poses into Flash.
 At this stage, PNGs of these static poses were added to the Unity project with a 'bobbing' effect to give a feel of movement within the scene's dialogue.
 Animator Jonathan Harris inbetweened each final pose, with multiple head positions, eyes, and mouths for each.
 Designed by Tom Vian for the 2012 game Detective Grimoire: Secret of the Swamp, FlAn exporter was used to save Flash files as PNGs, which through the TexturePacker tool were all placed into one spritesheet.
 The FlAn player reconstructed the sprites from the data files.
 A white outline was added around each character to avoid their outfits blending into similarly coloured backgrounds.
 A Squigglevision effect was added to this outline to "keep them alive [and] breathing".
 Tom created a tool using Unity's timelines that allowed Adam to type dialogue and choose poses from a list to perform the text straight-away.

-Many character designs were used throughout development.
-As an example, Fitz Fellow originally wore red opaque glasses, but after the voice acting tests were made, the team wished to make him more sympathetic and vulnerable, subsequently removing them.
+Many character designs were altered throughout development.
+For example, Fitz Fellow originally wore red opaque glasses in his original design.
+However, the team would subsequently remove them after they heard Joshua Tomar's voice clips for the characters, as a way of making him appear more sympathetic and vulnerable.